thangquang09/sales-dataengineer-project/README.md

 Build a dashboard that displays:

-- Revenue, profit, number of orders, average value based on criteria: product, store, employee, city, customer
+- Revenue, profit, number of orders value based on criteria: product, store, employee, city, customer
 - Quantity of products sold by category, store, city
 - Ratio of online/offline revenue and order numbers over time
 - For online orders, the structure of order numbers and revenue by source ("Tiki", "Shopee", etc.)